 How to get there

 The Airborne Troops Museum is easily accessible by car.
-Located on the church square in the village, you will have no trouble locating it.
+Located on the village’s church square, you’ll have no trouble locating it.

-It is possible to reach the museum by public transport from Paris, Bayeux, Caen or Cherbourg.
-The Carentan train station, located on the Paris-Cherbourg TER line, is 14 km by car from Sainte-Mère-Église.
+The museum can be reached by public transport from Paris, Bayeux, Caen or Cherbourg.
+Carentan station, on the Paris-Cherbourg TER line, is a 14 km drive from Sainte-Mère-Église.

-See the available schedules and book your train tickets now.
+See available timetables and book your train and coach tickets now.

-On an organized tour from Paris, Bayeux or Caen, you have the possibility to opt for private excursions from Paris, Bayeux or Caen.
-They include a visit to the Airborne Museum, and stop at other D-Day landmarks such as cemeteries and beaches.
+On an organized tour from Paris, Bayeux or Caen, you can opt for private excursions from Paris, Bagneux or Caen.
+These include a visit to the Airborne Museum, as well as other D-Day landmarks such as cemeteries and beaches.

 Discover the options and book your time slot now.